cypress-io/github-action/README.md

 ### Outputs

 This action sets a GitHub step output `resultsUrl` if the run was recorded on [Cypress Cloud](https://on.cypress.io/cloud-introduction) using the action parameter setting `record: true` (see [Record test results on Cypress Cloud](#record-test-results-on-cypress-cloud)).
-Note that using a [Custom test command](#custom-test-command) with the `command` parameter overrides the `record` parameter and in this case no `resultsUrl` step output is saved.
+Note that if a custom test command with the [command](#custom-test-command) option or the [command-prefix](#command-prefix) option are used then no `resultsUrl` step output is saved.

 This is an example of using the step output `resultsUrl`: